dinhquan/SwiftAlertView/README.md

 ## Highlight Features

-- Initialize alert with a custom view
+- Initialize the alert view with a custom view
+- Initialize the alert view with a xib file
-- Closure and callbacks for handling button touched event
+- Closure and callbacks for handling button touched events
-- Change alert appearance: background color or background image, border radius
+- Change the alert appearance: background color or background image, border radius
-- Change title font, color, position
+- Change the title appearance: font, color, margin, spacing, visibility
-- Change message font, color, position
+- Change the message appearance: font, color, margin, spacing, visibility
-- Change buttons font, color, position
+- Change the button appearance: font, color
-- Change separator color, hidden or not
+- Change the separator appearance: color, visibility
-- Change alert appear behaviour and disappear behaviour
+- Change the alert appear behaviour and disappear behaviour
 - APIs are exactly same as UIAlertView
-- And much more ...
+- And many more ...

 ## Usage